-[LEFT] The array of ingredients that went into our bouillabaisse
+[LEFT] The array of ingredients that goes into our bouillabaisse

 [RIGHT] BOUILLABAISSE (by Chef Andreas) – what used to be peasant food has now become a rich man’s broth.
 With so much fresh goodness used to produce this broth…how can it not taste good?

-BREAD ROLLS with CRISPY SHALLOTS (by Chef Tristan) – lessons like this one puzzles me how we can spend the entire 2.5-hour lesson in Pastry Class making the same bread rolls which we only spent 30 minutes in Cuisine class on.
-Conclusion: bread rolls in Cuisine class looked less pleasant and tasted like it could have done with more fermentation time.
+BREAD ROLLS with CRISPY SHALLOTS (by Chef Tristan) – lessons like this one never fail to amaze me how we can spend the entire lesson in Pastry lesson making the same bread rolls which we only spent 30 minutes in Cuisine class on….hmm.

-[LEFT] LAMB NOISETTES with CORIANDER PESTO and WILTED SPINACH (by Chef Tristan) – I LOVE the coriander pesto…what a welcomed change from the usual basil ones we have with our pasta.
+[LEFT] LAMB NOISETTES with CORIANDER PESTO and WILTED SPINACH (by Chef Tristan) – I LOVE the coriander pesto…what a welcomed change from the usual basil ones!

 [RIGHT] BOULANGERE POTATOES (by Chef Tristan) – this dish was invented by bakers who were hungry at work – I believe this is is how many dishes came about!